Pulse

 Frequently Asked Questions

-- Where does your AI Solar / Wind / Battery Sentiment (news article) data and analysis come from?
+- Where does your AI Solar / Wind / Battery / Data Center Sentiment data and analysis come from?

-We’ve built a proprietary data collection and analysis process to specifically target news articles that mention solar, wind, or battery energy development. - Where does your Solar Velocity / Wind Activity / Battery Activity (solar / wind / battery projects) data come from?
+We built a proprietary data collection and analysis process to specifically target news articles that mention solar, wind, battery, or data center development. - Where does your Solar Velocity / Wind Activity / Battery Activity data come from?

-We refresh our AI Sentiment data weekly, project data monthly, and regulations data monthly. - How are you calculating a given jurisdiction’s overall Solar / Wind / Battery Pulse score?
+We refresh our AI Sentiment data weekly, project data monthly, and regulations data monthly. - How are you calculating a given jurisdiction’s overall Solar / Wind / Battery / Data Center Pulse score?

-We’ve built a proprietary algorithm based on the three sub-scores listed below.
-Each has a different weighting to create an aggregated Pulse score for every jurisdiction in the U.S. If there is no data for news, projects, or regulations in a given jurisdiction, then the aggregated score will be “Unsure.” - How are you calculating a given jurisdiction’s AI Solar / Wind / Battery Sentiment score?
+We built a proprietary algorithm based on the three sub-scores listed below.
+Each has a different weighting to create an aggregated Pulse score for every jurisdiction in the U.S. If there is no data for news, projects, or regulations in a given jurisdiction, then the aggregated score will be “Unsure.” - How are you calculating a given jurisdiction’s AI Solar / Wind / Battery / Data Center Sentiment score?

 No, we currently don't track when developers took leases for their projects. - How can I share Pulse information with my team?